wingolab-org/bystro/CONFIG.md

 #### Each track automatically inherits top-level YAML config properties, such as `chromosomes`, `database_dir`, etc
   - This allows each track to be configured as a self-contained module, while keeping all Bystro modules coordinated
   - For instance, `databse_dir`, `files_dir`. and `chromosomes` are needed by all tracks, and automatically available
   - Another example is the `vcfProcessor`.
-Both `Seq` and `Seq::Tracks::Vcf::Build` packages depends on it.
+Both `Seq` and `Seq::Tracks::Vcf::Build` packages depend on it.

 Required properties:
  1. `name` : The unique identifier for this track